zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     app_protect_dos_monitor uri=serv:80/; # Assuming server_name "serv" on port 80, with the root path "/"
     ```

-15. Enable L4 accelerated mitigation feature (Debian 11 / Debian 12 / Ubuntu 20.04 / Ubuntu 22.04) on an `http` context in the `nginx.conf` file:
+15. Enable the L4 accelerated mitigation feature (Debian 11 / Debian 12 / Ubuntu 20.04 / Ubuntu 22.04) on the `http` context of the `nginx.conf` file:

     ```nginx
     app_protect_dos_accelerated_mitigation on;